SciAuth/fellows/index.md

 Program requirements:
 * Applicants must be currently enrolled at an accredited U.S. higher education institution.
+* Applicants must be a U.S. citizen or permanent resident.

 The call for applications for the 2021 SciAuth fellows program along with detailed application instructions will be posted here soon.